yavda1/wii-hbguide/docs/ULGX.md

 ## USB Loader GX

-?> ULGX is short for USB Loader GX, and it is a utility to boot backed up Wii & GameCube games (If you have Nintendont).
+ULGX (USB Loader GX) is a utility to boot backed up Wii & GameCube games.
+You can load from HDD or SD card.

-?> ULGX Requires cIOS.
-Install cIOS [here](cios)

-?> ULGX Requires a USB Drive to boot games.

-!> Avoid using a USB Flash Drive as it can lead to complications with ULGX.
-Instead, opt for a USB HDD or an SSD.

-ULGX is a homebrew program for the **Wii.** It can be installed multiple ways, some easier than others.
+ULGX is a homebrew program for the **Wii** It can be installed multiple ways, some easier than others.

 ## Installing it - Traditional Way

-The traditional way to install ULGX is easier said than done.
-But, this is how.
+The traditional way to install ULGX is below.

 1. Download the ULGX file from [this link](https://hbb1.oscwii.org/hbb/usbloader_gx/usbloader_gx.zip).
 2. Connect your SD Card to your PC.